janeszelag/Newton/README.md

 # Newton
-(In progress) Newton is a pinterest-like app for learners with focus on STEM topics.
-Allows learners to save learning resources like tutorials, blogs and videos in a central place that is publicly available to any user.
+(In progress) Newton is a pinterest-like app for learners with a focus on STEM topics.

+Newton allows learners to save learning resources like tutorials, blogs and videos in a central place that is publicly available to any user.

 ## Technical Stack
 - React front-end (React router)